 When you invest — whether in stocks, real estate or cryptocurrencies — the fair market value of your investment could change hundreds or thousands of times before you sell it.
 Until you sell, your investment gains or losses are just on paper because you haven’t actually locked them in by cashing out.
 At this point, any change in value since you purchased the investment is known as an unrealized gain or unrealized loss.

 What Are Unrealized Gains and Losses?

 An unrealized gain refers to the potential profit you could make from selling your investment.
 In other words, if an asset is projected to make money but you don’t cash in on that profit, it’s an unrealized gain.

 An unrealized loss refers to the drop in an asset’s value before it’s sold.
 If you sell that asset, it becomes a realized loss.

 How To Calculate Unrealized Gains and Losses?

-According to Pocketsense, in order to calculate unrealized gains and losses, first subtract the historical value of your asset from its market value.
+According to SoFi, in order to calculate unrealized gains and losses, subtract the value of your asset at the time you purchased it from its current market value.
 If the amount is positive, your asset has increased in value.
 If the amount is negative, it means that your asset has decreased in value.

 Examples of Unrealized Gains and Losses